Vihaan3/knowledge-garden/content/Life Stuff/Excitingly Ambitious Journal.md

 A compilation of the top few "[[Do what's excitingly ambitious|excitingly ambitious]]" things I've done every day as a sort of accountability measure to [[Where's the magic|find the magic]] (note intentionally empty).

+#### 4/19/2024
+- Picked up work on the [[Spaced everything]] project again.
+Long weekend coming up, so hopefully I'll get that done + all the websites for school (that I haven't started yet)

+#### 4/18/2024
+- I couldn't really get beyond just school :(

+#### 4/17/2024
+- Practicing Jupyter notebook with small projects
+- Doing a few exercises on [exercism](https://exercism.org/tracks/python) with Python to refresh on that

 #### 4/16/2024
 - Paused fast.ai to spend to time learning how to use Jupyter notebook
 - Created a comprehensive roadmap of THLI for this upcoming event